42ip/DSUsingCCPP/README.md

 # DSUsingCCPP

-This repository is made by Pranay and Ishaq for 3rd sem Data Structures using C & CPP
+This repository is for 3rd sem Data Structures using C & CPP